Honda Accord (ninth generation): Mechanical

 The ninth-generation Accord offers the following powertrains: A new direct injected Earth Dreams 2.4-liter 16-valve DOHC four-cylinder engine rated at 185 hp to 181 lbft of torque, upgraded to 189 hp to 182 lbft in Sport trim, paired with either a six-speed manual or continuously variable transmission; an updated 3.5-liter 24-valve SOHC V6 mated either to a six-speed manual or automatic rated at 278 hp and 252 lbft; and a hybrid powertrain (named i-MMD) that integrates a 2.0-liter Atkinson Cycle gasoline engine with an electric motor and lithium-ion battery pack in North America.
 The hybrid system acts as an electric continuously variable transmission while in gasoline-electric hybrid mode, and is rated at 196 hp and 226 lbft.
 Both conventional and plug-in hybrid configurations are offered, both released in the U.S. market in the second half of 2013.

 Honda has focused on economy, ride quality, responsiveness, and ride comfort with a completely redesigned front suspension.
-A simpler MacPherson strut design, replaces the class leading and highly refined double wishbone front suspension, in use since the second generation Accord.
+A simpler MacPherson strut design replaces the double wishbone front suspension in use since the second generation Accord.
 The rear suspension retains the independent multi-link suspension.
 The costlier design is now available only on the top-tier Acura RLX.
 The new front suspension helps shave weight and free up room in the engine compartment.
 In addition to the safety concerns of Honda's Advanced Compatibility Engineering, there is focus on body stiffness and dynamic handling response by improving structural rigidity around the front strut tower and lower control arm.
 All but the LX trim feature a strut bar.
 All trims receive upgraded shocks front and rear.
 The Touring trim now comes with more sophisticated double piston shocks called "Amplitude Reactive Dampers" that have been recently introduced on several Acura models.

 The Accord's body now uses 55.8% high strength steel, a total of 17.2% are either of 780, 980 or 1,500 MPa yield strength types which were not used in the previous generation.
 The Accord's previous steel front subframe has been replaced with an aluminum and steel component that weighs 14 lb less and is manufactured using friction stir welding (hybrid models use an all-aluminum subframe and hood).
 Overall the body weight sheds 55 lb.

 In North America, the 2016 Accord now features front brake disc diameters from 11.1 in (LX only), 11.5 in, or 12.3 in (Sport / Touring), depending on model and trim, while the rear discs measure 11.1 inches in diameter.